 Atlantic Coast Tour Q&A with First-timer and Tour Veteran

 Approximately one year ago, Mormon Tabernacle Choir member Siope Kinikini took his place in the loft as part of the 360-member group.
-In addition to many weekly broadcasts of Music and the Spoken Word, he’s been in the Choir long enough to experience general conference, Pioneer Day, and Christmas.
+In addition to many weekly broadcasts of Music & the Spoken Word, he’s been in the Choir long enough to experience general conference, Pioneer Day, and Christmas.
 We asked Kinikini some questions to get his perspective on his first concert tour.

 What excites you most about going on your first Choir tour?
 I'm excited to meet new people.
 I'm really excited to share music live with people who can only hear or see it through TV or radio.
 There really is nothing like hearing the Choir live, and I'm excited for people to have that opportunity.